Everything you need to know about VPNs and how to buy one

 VPN costs depend on a number of factors, including the depth of features offered, the duration of your subscription, and the quality of the digital protections you’ll be receiving.

-Generally speaking, VPNs usually offer a month-to-month plan that will cost anywhere between $5 and $15 per month, and longer-term plans — six months, a year, two years — that are paid up front but drive the monthly costs down.
+Generally speaking, VPNs usually offer a month-to-month plan that will cost anywhere between $5 and $15 per month, and longer-term plans — six months, a year, two years — that are paid up front but drive the monthly costs down to less than $5, sometimes as low as $2.
 Many offer money-back guarantees that allow you to try the product without risk, and some offer a free trial period.

 Here’s a quick breakdown of the month-to-month costs of some of our favorite services: